rundeck/docs/docs/administration/runner/index.md

 1. On the next screen choose **Download ID and Secret** to save the credentials for this Runner installation.
 (You will need this file when setting up Runner Binaries)
 1. Click **Next** to go to _Project Assignment_
 1. [This step is optional] On this page choose which project(s) the Runner is active for.
 The Assigned toggle will enable the Runner for _All Nodes_ (`.*`) in that project.
-    _([This step is optional] If you would like the Runner to only act on a subset of Nodes it's recommended to do that in the Runner Edit page.)_
+    _([This step is optional] If the Runner should only act on a subset of Nodes it's recommended to do that in the Runner Edit page.)_

 :::
 ::: tab Runner Installation